rainwoodman/mpiimport/README.md

 ```

 ## Performance on BlueWaters
+Notice that on BlueWaters first aprun in the same partition is always
+faster than the subsequent apruns.
+This is likely due to time in aprun
+to clean up the nodes for running the jobs.
+In case we reject
+significantly faster runs for both mpiimport and python cases.

 1. Single node, 32 ranks, 40 runs average, `import numpy`.
    ```
    mpiimport 15.498075     +/- 2.45510705864